Zotolok/Front-End/FAQ Accordion/README.md

 ### Continued development

 At the beginning, I wanted to show the answers by using the "display" property in JS.
 Though, I noticed that, despite I wanted to change the display to "none" or "block" with JS, every class with "display: none" in CSS will stay like that.
-So, I use another logic using a variable that changes between zero and one depending when the user clicks the buttons to see the answers.
-This causes that soetimes the user has to double click the button.
+So, I use another logic using a variable that changes between zero and one depending on when the user clicks the buttons to see the answers.
+This causes that sometimes the user has to double click the button.
 I'll try to change it in further updates.

 ### Useful resources